EOL/deprecated_eol/doc/project_architecture.md

 * update the resource (i.e.: last_published_at, etc)
 * kick off an opendata process to build contributions file and update pages, names, contents, etc.

+## website

+Visibility:
+* All content is visible to users associated with the source partner
+* All non-"deleted" content is visible to curators
+* All "visible", non-"preview_new" content is visible to non-curators